Are you an imposter? – Imposter Syndrome

 What is knowledge

 Most people will assume that knowledge relates to something written in a text book, be it words, facts, dates, numbers etc, and they would be right.
 To be precise this type of knowledge is called explicit or declarative knowledge.
-In addition, you will be aware that you “know it”, which on the face of it might sound strange but some types of knowledge (implicit and tacit) are unconscious, that is you have the knowledge but don’t know that you do, for example, “I can hit a golf ball straight down the fairway without thinking, but don’t ask me to explain how I do it because I have no idea, I guess I’m just naturally talented”.
+You will also “know that you know it”, which on the face of it might sound strange but some types of knowledge (implicit and tacit) are unconscious.
+You have the knowledge but “don’t know” that you do, for example, “I can hit a golf ball straight down the fairway, but don’t ask me to explain how I do it, because I have no idea, I guess I’m just naturally talented”.
 One final point, for knowledge to be understood it should be applied in a specific context or illustrated by way of example, which lifts the words from the page, often putting the learner in a more practical environment where they can “see” what they need to learn.

 The Knowledge V Skills debate